Skip to content

 Courses

-In order to earn the Master of Social Work online, you must complete 20 courses, which include three clinical field experiences, for a total of 60 credit hours.
+In order to earn the Master of Social Work online, you must complete a total of 60 credit hours, including three clinical field experiences.

 Students must take the following courses: